-The strategic and effective advocacy, planning and formulation of child protection programmes/projects and the achievement of sustainable results, contributes to achievement of goals and objectives to create a protective environment for children against harm and all forms of violence and ensures their survival, development and well being in society.
-Achievements in child protection programmes and projects in turn contributes to maintaining and enhancing the credibility and ability of UNICEF to provide programme services for mothers and children that promotes greater social equality in the country.
+The strategic and effective advocacy, planning and formulation of child protection programmes/initiatives and the achievement of sustainable results contributes to achievement of goals and objectives to create a protective environment for children against harm and all forms of violence and ensures their survival, development and well-being in society, in conditions of peace and security.
+Achievements in child protection programmes and initiatives in turn contributes to maintaining and enhancing the credibility and ability of UNICEF to provide programme services for mothers and children that promotes greater social equality in the country.